BenValcour/newclassroom-takehome-project-pytest/README.md

 bugs  - defines any issues encountered with the service under test (SUT).
-Failing tests are marked with xfail. tests - test case code tests\testdata - test data files tests\tools - script(s) used for test prep and service exploration. tests\utils - class(es) used by the test harness
+Failing tests are marked with xfail. tests - test case code tests\testdata - test data files tests\utils - class(es) used by the test harness, and some helper tools for creating test data.